Current Liabilities on a Balance Sheet

 These current liabilities are sometimes referred to as notes payable.
 They are the most important item under the current liabilities section of the balance sheet and most of the time, represent the payments on a company's loans or other borrowings that are due in the next twelve months.

-How can you ever hope to tell if a company is wisely borrowing money (such as our illustrative department store), or recklessly going into debt?
+It's difficult to tell if a company is wisely borrowing money (such as the illustrative department store), or recklessly going into debt.
 Look at the number of notes payable on the balance sheet (if they aren't classified under the notes payable section, combine the company's short-term obligations and current long-term debt).
-If the amount of cash and cash equivalents is much larger than the notes payable, you shouldn't have any reason to be concerned.
+If the balance of the cash and cash-equivalents line items is much larger than the notes payable, you shouldn't have any reason to be concerned.

-If, on the other hand, the notes payable has a higher value than the cash, short-term investments, and accounts receivable combined, you should be greatly concerned.
-Unless the company operates in a business wherein inventory can be turned into cash rapidly, this is a serious sign of financial weakness.
+If, on the other hand, the notes payable balance is higher than the cash, short-term investments, and accounts receivable combined, you should be greatly concerned.
+Unless the company operates in a business where inventory can be turned into cash rapidly, this may be a serious sign of financial weakness.

 Other Current Liabilities